BookStackApp/website/content/docs/admin/updates.md

 ## Version Specific Instructions

+#### Updated to v0.30 or higher

+**Security** - Possible Privilege Escalation.
+During the v0.30 release cycle it was advised that current privilege escalation situations are not made clear when applying role permissions.
+Any user with a "Manage app settings", "Manage users" or "Manage roles & role permissions" system permission assigned to one of their roles could technically alter their own permissions to gain wider access.
+A clear advisory of these cases has been added in the UI in v0.30 but admins are advised to review which users have these permissions with the above in mind.

+**LDAP & SAML Group Matching** - During the v0.30 release cycle it was found that BookStack roles would be matched to LDAP/SAML groups based upon the role display name, which is expected, but only those roles with a matching "name" value would be considered.
+This "name" field was redundant, and has now been removed, but it would store a cleaned version the first-set name of the role.
+All roles will now be considered before being matched on name which may mean that roles which did not sync before, that would have been expected to based on their name, may now start to sync.

 #### Updating to v0.29.3 or higher

 **Security** - v0.29.3 fixes an issue where the names of restricted/private books could seen by those without permission, if added to a shelf.
 This issue was introduced in BookStack v0.28.0.